craigm14/project_weather/README.md

 /_ function fetchWeather _/
 /_ if location is good, url/location = const url _/

 /* Fetch sends a get requests to the url requesting the const url info, responce is then sent

 back and converted into json, 2nd .then is a promise that has a responce holding the data that we need to display the location and temp \*/

 /* .catch displays error message if the fetch url is invalid location */

  /*fiveDayForecast = console.log(data.forecast.forecastDay);*/

+/* Added date/timezone function (seconds, timezone)